Home Tips How to starch a skirt

-More and more often you can find girls in fluffy skirts.
-And it is not surprising - the world's catwalks are full of a variety of voluminous skirts in style 50-60s...
-So don't believe after that that fashion is coming back.
-But it's good if the fabric from which your skirt was sewn was taken wisely and keeps its shape even after washing.
-And if not?
-Really have to say goodbye to her?
-Do not rush to throw it away - our grandmothers knew how to breathe into a thing second life using ordinary starch.
-Maybe, along with fashion, we should return this procedure to our lives?
+More and more often you can see girls in full skirts.
+And it’s not surprising - the world’s catwalks are replete with a variety of voluminous skirts in the style 50-60s.
+So don’t believe after this that fashion is coming back.
+But it’s good if the fabric from which your skirt was made was chosen wisely and keeps its shape even after washing.
+What if not?
+Will you really have to say goodbye to her?
+Don’t rush to throw it away - our grandmothers knew how to breathe into a thing second life using ordinary starch.
+Maybe it’s worth bringing this procedure back into our lives along with fashion?

 How to starch a skirt with your own hands

-Starch is the so-called potato flour, which is highly soluble in water.
+Starch is the so-called potato flour, highly soluble in water.
 When used correctly, it forms a thin protective film on the fabric, which protects the item from dirt, gives it shape and volume until the next wash.
-By the way, doctors even advise starching underwear and bedding so that it does not become wet to the touch and does not absorb various bacteria from the air along with moisture.
+By the way, doctors even advise starching underwear and bed linen so that it does not become damp to the touch and does not absorb various bacteria from the air along with moisture.

-Now in stores you can find special means for starching fabrics.
-With some it is enough just to sprinkle the thing and iron it well, while others need to be added to the water when washing.
-But such a solution is very easy to prepare. on my own from potato, rice or corn starch.
-There are also recipes from sugar, milk, gelatin and even PVA glue, but, as a rule, potato starch is still recommended.
+Nowadays you can find special products for starching fabrics in stores.
+Some just need to be sprayed on the item and ironed well, while others need to be added to the water when washing.
+But this solution is very easy to prepare. on your own from potato, rice or corn starch.
+There are also recipes using sugar, milk, gelatin and even PVA glue, but as a rule, potato starch is still recommended.

 The first step is to wash the product.
 The starch mixture is sticky and all the dust will instantly stick to your skirt.
 Then let's start preparing the solution.